rachael-lh/FinalProject/README.md

 For project tracking, I used GitHub Project - https://github.com/rachael-lh/FinalProject/projects/1.
 This is required to plan out what tasks are required to build, amend, test and deploy the application.
 GitHub Project allows these steps to be presented in a clear and orderly manner via a Kanban Board style.

 The Kanban board is divided into 'to do' tasks, 'in progress' tasks and 'done' tasks.
-As the project management was detailed in GitHub this allowed me to link the related pull requests to the task noted on the board - allowing for the upmost clarity of whether a task has been successfully actioned.
+As the project management was detailed in GitHub this allowed me to link the related pull requests to the task noted on the board - allowing for the utmost clarity of whether a task has been successfully actioned.

 <img width="1125" alt="Project Screenshot GH" src="https://user-images.githubusercontent.com/92022019/145603397-dd476567-e9cb-47bf-baab-eb84bc17e119.png">

 # Application Structure ⚙️

 I created a multi-service web application based on the Flask web framework.
 The application is a goal tracking application which allows users to input their details and add their goals.
 The application can *create* users, *read* user data from the MySQL database, *update* user goals and *delete* the user and goals demonstrating CRUD functionality.
-The user is able to do so by using the 'ADD NEW GOAL!', 'Edit' and 'Delete' button on the front page of the web application.
+The user is able to do so by using the 'Add New GOAL!', 'Edit' and 'Delete' buttons on the front page of the web application.

 <img width="1329" alt="New goal" src="https://user-images.githubusercontent.com/92022019/145587440-97a5206f-839e-4b8d-92d9-54d97283bd9d.png">